leberKleber/simple-jwt-provider/README.md

 ![Go](https://github.com/leberKleber/simple-jwt-provider/workflows/Go/badge.svg?branch=master)

 # simple-jwt-provider
 Simple and lightweight JWT-Provider written in go (golang).
-It exhibit JWT for the in postgres persisted user, which can be managed via api.
-Also, a password-reset flow via mail verification is available
+It exhibits JWT for the in postgres persisted user, which can be managed via api.
+Also, a password-reset flow via mail verification is available.
+User specific custom-claims also available for jwt-generation and mail rendering.

 dockerized: https://hub.docker.com/r/leberkleber/simple-jwt-provider